jajokine/Digit-Recognizer/README.md

     - test_x : A matrix of the test data, formatted the same way as the training data.

     - test_y : The labels for the test data, formatted the same wat as the training data.

+**ACCESSING CODE**

+The file main.py runs the code with the help of the six modules (features.py, kernel.py, linear_regression.py, softmax.py, svm.py and utils.py) that contain helper and utility functions, as well as the main functions for modeling and feature engineering.
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.